 For information about which majors are in HFA, CNS, and SBS, see School and Colleges.

 College of Humanities and Fine Arts (HFA) – Students must demonstrate foreign language proficiency.
-For more information about HFA college requirements, contact the HFA Advising Center at 413-545-6669.
+Find out more about HFA college requirements.

 Collegeof Natural Sciences(CNS) – Bachelor of science degree: Students earning a bachelor of science degree must complete a minimum of 60 credits of math- and science-related coursework but are not required to demonstrate foreign language proficiency.
 Bachelor of arts degree: Students earning a bachelor of arts degree must demonstrate foreign language proficiency.
 Find out more about CNS college requirements.